Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Details of Watermarking Methods

-As we discussed in Section~\ref{sec:llm-watermarking}, we focus on the watermarking methods for LLMs.
-And we illustrated that a watermarking method can be divided into two parts: watermark ironing process and watermark detection process.
+As discussed in \cref{sec:llm-watermarking}, we focus on the watermarking methods for large language models (LLMs).
+A watermarking method can be divided into two processes: the watermark ironing process and the watermark detection process.
 In ironing process, the watermark is embedded into the text by modifying the logits of the LLM during text generation.
-In detection process, the watermark detector calculates the \textbf{watermark strength score} $S$ to assess the presence of watermark. $S$ is a scalar value to indicate the strength of the watermark in the text.
-For any given text, we can calculate its watermark strength score $S$ based on detection process of the watermarking method.
-A higher $S$ indicates that the text is more likely to contain watermark.
-In the opposite, a lower $S$ indicates that the text is less likely to contain watermark.
-Every watermarking method has its own way to ironing the watermark and calculate the watermark strength score $S$.
-We provide the details of watermark ironing process and watermark detection process for KGW, UW and SIR in the following sections.
+In detection process, the watermark detector calculates the \textbf{watermark strength score} $s$ to assess the presence of watermark. $s$ is a scalar value to indicate the strength of the watermark in the text.
+For any given text, we can calculate its watermark strength score $s$ based on detection process of the watermarking method.
+A higher $s$ indicates that the text is more likely to contain watermark.
+In the opposite, a lower $s$ indicates that the text is less likely to contain watermark.
+Every watermarking method has its own way to ironing the watermark and calculate the watermark strength score $s$.
+We detail KGW, UW and SIR in the following sections.